dlwntjq77/JSLTopology.github.io/_pages/about.md

 I am a graduate student in mathematics at KAIST.

-My research interests are in differential geometry, affine differential geometry, and related areas.
+My research interests are in low-dimensional topology, especially 3- and 4-dimensional smooth orbifolds.

+I study handle decompositions of smooth orbifolds and aim to develop orbifold analogues of surgery theory, Kirby calculus, gauge theory, and Heegaard Floer homology.

 ## Research interests